 In addition, we have had a number of highly successful business ventures over the last few years.
-Sweet Treats sold home produced chocolate truffles and fudge and made a £400 profit which they donated to Hope against Cancer.
-More recently the Business Bakers made a £320 profit from selling cake pops and the Gingerbread Company sold gingerbread teachers making a profit of over £300.
-All profits are donated to a charity of the students choosing.
-We have just launched the Young Enterprise Company Programme in (October 2017) during which A Level students will be able to put their learned knowledge into practice.
+Sweet Treats sold home-produced chocolate truffles and fudge and made a £400 profit, which they donated to Hope against Cancer.
+Business Bakers made a £320 profit from selling cake pops and the Gingerbread Company sold gingerbread teachers, making a profit of over £300.
+All profits were donated to a charity of the students choosing.
+October 2017 saw the launch of the Young Enterprise Company Programme during which students put their learned knowledge into practice.
+Two highly successful social enterprises were formed: Athena's Books and Basic.
+These went on to win numerous awards over the course of the year and had the opportunity to sell their products at the High Cross Shopping Centre in Leicester.

-To help students to understand the complexity of manufacturing and topics such as lean manufacturing and kaizen, the Business students have visited local firms JJ Precision Engineering and Suncream Dairies to see first-hand how daily operations are carried out and enhancing knowledge gained in the classroom.
+To help understand the complexity of operations and topics such as lean manufacturing and kaizen, Business students have visited local firms JJ Precision Engineering and Suncream Dairies to see first-hand how daily operations are carried out.